Detailed guide that covers everything you need to know about the AP German test

 How long does the AP German exam take to finish?

-The AP German exam takes over three hours to complete from start to finish.
+The AP German exam takes just over three hours to complete from start to finish.
+There are two main sections, with a 10-minute break in the middle.